SupportAbility Data Logs and Paid Investigations

 The following list summarises the content within this article.
 Click on the links below to take you to the relevant sections:

-- Why does SupportAbility store event and data changelogs?
+- Why does SupportAbility store data change logs?

-SupportAbility's event data logs were designed to address two key requirements:
+SupportAbility's data logs were designed to address two key requirements:

 What data gets logged?

-In light of these requirements, the event log records immensely detailed technical event data for SupportAbility user sessions, recording:
+In light of these requirements, the data logs record immensely detailed technical event data for SupportAbility user sessions, including:

 Who has access to these logs?

-Only the Senior Engineers and Chief Technology Officer (CTO) at SupportAbility can access and query the data logs and no one can edit these logs.
+Only the Senior Engineers and Chief Technology Officer (CTO) at SupportAbility can access and query the data logs; no one can edit these logs.

-Only our CTO has the ability to delete the logs and does so once a notification is received that they are reaching capacity.
+Only our CTO can delete the logs and does so once a notification is received that they are reaching capacity.

-The information contained in the event logs is very low-level technical information designed specifically for software engineers performing quality assurance tasks or investigating bugs.
+The data logs are low-level technical information designed specifically for software engineers performing quality assurance tasks or investigating bugs.

-Performing investigations for providers using these event logs and querying them to generate reports is a very manual and time-consuming process because this was not their intended purpose.
+Performing investigations for providers using these data logs and querying them to generate reports is a very manual and time-consuming process.
 Each investigation requires our Engineering team to:

-The granular nature of these event logs produces large databases that contain hundreds of millions of records and require terabytes of disk storage.
-For example, simply clicking the Save button on an Activity that has replications configured can trigger the creation of thousands of event logs as the data across many records gets updated.
+The granular nature of these data logs produces large databases that contain hundreds of millions of records and require terabytes of disk storage.
+For example, simply clicking the Save button on an Activity that has replications configured can trigger the creation of thousands of data logs as the data across many records gets updated.

-If an organisation needs to query the event log data in your SupportAbility installation for any reason, investigation requests may be possible using paid support time.
-For more information regarding this, please see the Support Contract Pricing article linked below for reference.
+If an organisation needs to query the data logs of your SupportAbility installation for any reason, investigation requests may be possible using paid support time.
+For more information regarding this, please see the Support Contract Pricing article for reference.

-Most investigations take somewhere between 6 to 20 hours from our Engineering team.
-Each investigation needs to be accepted, quoted and then approved prior to being scheduled by SupportAbility based on availability.
+Most investigations take somewhere between 6 to 20 hours for our Engineering team to complete.
+Each investigation needs to be reviewed, accepted, quoted and approved before being scheduled by SupportAbility for completion based on availability.

-In some cases, it can take our Engineering team in excess of an hour to even scope the work required to complete the required investigation, therefore please be aware that this facility is specifically designed for serious cases requiring an audit.
+In some cases, it can take our Engineering team over an hour to even scope the work required to complete the required investigation, therefore please be aware that this facility is reserved for serious cases requiring an audit.

-All investigation requests should be sent via your organisation's Authorised Representatives to firstname.lastname@example.org
+We request that all investigation requests are sent via your organisation's Authorised Representatives to firstname.lastname@example.org